Species oriented workshops

-At the latest, since the sinking of the battleship USS Indianapolis on July 30, 1945 where many sailors supposedly fell victims to the oceanic whitetip shark (Carcharhinus longimanus), this species is named as one of the most dangerous shark of them all.
-And it does not matter that both this species or any of the other top five is indeed dangerous, and that situations created by men are constantly misinterpreted putting the guilt on these animals.
+Since the sinking of the battleship USS Indianapolis on July 30, 1945 where many sailors supposedly fell victims to the oceanic whitetip shark (Carcharhinus longimanus) is this species named as one of the most dangerous shark of them all.
+And it does not matter that this or any of the other top species commonly involved in incidents, is indeed dangerous, and that it always is the situations created by men that leads to these incidents.
 Once a shark species has been branded as ‘dangerous’, this attribute sticks.
 And this workshop tries to remove this label at least from this one species.
 One advantage when dealing with Oceanics is their low threshold to approach divers, free divers and swimmers, offering a unique platform to compare theory and practice.
 Beside Oceanics, pelagic thresher sharks (Alopias pelagicus) is another species where myth and knowledge clash, and each participants will spend some time with this incredibly elegant species, as well.
 Beside these two species, the grey reef sharks (Carcharhinus amblyrhynchos) will round up this heterogenic group of oceanic and reef species.